Crookes: Crookes today

 The centre of Crookes is focused on the main road, also named Crookes, which runs through the suburb before becoming Northfield Road at its north end.
-Crookes features the majority of the shops and businesses, which include a Cooperative, a Sainsbury's and numerous small local stores.
+Crookes features the majority of the shops and businesses, which include a Co-op Food, a Sainsbury's Local and numerous small local stores.
 Crookes becomes Crookes Road at its southern end to connect with Broomhill.
-Popular institutions include St Thomas' church on Nairn Street and Crookes Working Men's Club, on Mulehouse Road.
-Crookes Working Men's Club was established in 1926 and was a venue of Def Leppard who played there in 1979.
-Notable pubs in Crookes include The Old Grindstone (which dates from 1828), The Princess Royal, Masons Arms, The Cobden View Hotel, The Punchbowl, The Ball Inn and Noah's Ark.
+Another major road through the suburb is Commonside, located in the Crookesmoor part of the area, which is home to its own set of shops.
+Popular institutions in the area include St Thomas' church on Nairn Street and Crookes Social Club, located on Mulehouse Road and formerly known as Crookes Working Men's Club, which was established in 1926 and was a venue of Def Leppard who played there in 1979.
+There are 11 traditional pubs within the suburb, with a further 3 bars/micropubs.

-Crookes is part of the Crookes & Crosspool ward of Sheffield City Council.
-As of May 2022, it was represented by two Labour Party and one Liberal Democrat councillors.
+Most of Crookes is part of the Crookes & Crosspool ward of Sheffield City Council, with Crookesmoor falling in the Broomhill and Sharrow Vale ward.
+Crookes & Crosspool is represented by two Labour Party and one Liberal Democrat councillor as of 2024, while Broomhill and Sharrow Vale is represented by 3 Green Party councillors.

 A large number of students from the University of Sheffield live in the area.
 Indie pop band The Crookes are University of Sheffield alumni and named themselves after the suburb, their founding members Daniel Hopewell and Alex Saunders having lived in the area during their time as students there although ironically their members were later "priced out" of living in Crookes and relocated to the less expensive London Road area.
 One of the band's songs, 'The Crookes Laundry Murder 1922' is named after one of Crookes' most famous crimes.

 The instrumental track "The Bus To Crookes" by The Human League was inspired by a bus journey to the area; in 2017 the song was voted the ninth best song about Sheffield by readers of the Sheffield Star.